reportportal/reportportal-mcp-server/README.md

 - Get detailed information on each test item
 - View test execution statistics and failures
 - Retrieve test logs and attachments
+- Make a dicision on test result with updating test item defect types

 ### Report Generation
 - Analyze launches to get detailed test execution insights